thewtex/kitware-techlunch-docker/README.rst

 To stop the container::

-  docker stop notebook
+  docker stop techlunch

 To start the container again::

-  docker start notebook
+  docker start techlunch

 To remove the container::

-  docker rm notebook
+  docker rm techlunch

 .. _IPython: http://ipython.org/